1974 Pacific typhoon season: Typhoon Elaine (Wening)

 23 casualties and $21 million in damage can be attributed to 110 mph Typhoon Elaine hitting northern Luzon on October 27.

 Severe Tropical Storm Faye (Yaning)

 Faye hit the Philippines and Thailand.

 Typhoon Gloria (Aning)

 Glorida moved onshore the Philippines and hit as a typhoon.

 Tropical Storm Hester

 Hester formed in the South China Sea.

 Typhoon Irma (Bidang)

 The last of the year's 8 typhoons to hit the Philippines made landfall on November 28 as a 100 mph typhoon.
 Irma, once a 130 mph typhoon, weakened over the islands and restrengthened into a typhoon in the South China Sea.
 It turned northward, and hit southern China as a weakening tropical storm on December 2, the latest date for a Chinese tropical storm landfall.
-Irma killed 11 people, and caused $7.3 million in damage (1974 USD).
+Irma killed 11 people, and caused $7.3 million in damage see also the similar track of typhoon Irma in 1981.

 Tropical Storm Judy (Kading)

 Judy developed in the South China Sea.